N3VEM/RadioRocketV2/RocketLoRaTelemetry/readme.md

 Until I get to document the exact wiring, you should also be able to glean it from the Arduino code as the pins used are referenced there.

+### Antenna
+The antenna is a slot antenna.
+Put a peice of metal foil tape on the sled, and use an exacto knife to cut out the slot.
+It should work fine if the slot wraps around itself like mine does.
+This should be cut for the frequency of the LoRa module.
+[W6NBC has all the details you'll need](https://www.youtube.com/watch?v=MNqqvYlifyw) on this style of antenna.

 ### The Code
 See code files in this folder.
 Just be certain to edit things there to be your callsign, and not mine :-)  I'm not a software engineer, so the code is mostly bodged together examples, with my additions - after all, this is just for fun!
 If you think the code sucks, you can either stuff it, or make a pull request :-)